hemanthh17/malaria-detection-torch-docker/README.md

 ```
 docker pull docker pull hemanthh17/torchmalaria:latest
 ```
-To use this application the image can be pulled and a new container cna be created at the destination to run the application. **(Not yet uploaded)**
+To use this application the image can be pulled and a new container cna be created at the destination to run the application.
 ```
 docker run --name malariadetection -p 5000 hemanthh17/torchmalaria:latest
 ```